Garfield County, Utah

 Garfield County is a county in south central Utah, United States.
-As of the 2010 United States Census the population was 5,172, making it the fifth-least populous county in Utah; with about 0.98 inhabitants per square mile, it is also the least densely populated county in Utah.
+As of the 2020 United States census the population was 5,083, making it the fifth-least populous county in Utah; with about one inhabitant per square mile, it is also the least densely populated county in Utah.
 Its county seat and largest city is Panguitch.

 History

 The Utah Territory legislature created the county on March 9, 1882, with areas partitioned from Iron County.
 It was named for James A. Garfield, the twentieth President of the United States, who had died six months earlier.
 The border with Iron County was adjusted in 1884, and Garfield County's boundaries have remained intact since then.